Next Chapter | Previous Chapter | Contents | Index

 by converting the C structure definition into a NASM structure definition

-), or by calculating the one offset
+(using ), or by calculating the one offset

 and using just that.